 While the results are promising, one of the biggest concerns for many patients is the pain related to the procedure.
 360 liposuction entails irritating the subcutaneous tissue all the way around the body to remove fat.
 Naturally, there will be pain associated with this procedure.

-In order to attenuate the pain and ensure a painless 360 liposuction, surgeons use a pain relief block.
+In order to attenuate the pain and ensure a painless 360 lipo, surgeons use a pain relief block.
 This is accomplished by numbing the nerve root.
 You can think of a nerve like a tree.

 The nerve root or nerve body is like the primary trunk of a tree.
 The receptive mechanisms of the nerve branch off like the branches of the tree, while the output mechanisms of the nerve are like the roots of a tree.
 To stop the pain, the primary trunk of the nerve is blocked/numbed using a common numbing drug.